KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

             }
         }
         replicas: 1
+    }
+    accessories: {
+        "network": n.Network {
             ports: [
                 n.Port {
-                port: 4000
+                    port: 80
+                    public: True
                 }
             ]
         }
     }
+}
 ```

-Don't worry about what `workload` or `ports` stand for at the moment.
+Don't worry about what `workload` or `n.Network` stand for at the moment.
 We will deep dive into each one of them in this upcoming documentation series.

 ### Using `kusion init`